smol-ai/developer/readme.md

 > [Build the thing that builds the thing!](https://twitter.com/swyx/status/1657578738345979905) a `smol dev` for every dev in every situation

+This is a "junior developer" agent (aka `smol dev`) that either:

+1. scaffolds an entire codebase out for you once you give it a product spec
+2. gives you basic building blocks to have a smol developer inside of your own app.

-This is a prototype of a "junior developer" agent (aka `smol dev`) that scaffolds an entire codebase out for you once you give it a product spec, but does not end the world or overpromise AGI. instead of making and maintaining specific, rigid, one-shot starters, like `create-react-app`, or `create-nextjs-app`, this is basically [`create-anything-app`](https://news.ycombinator.com/item?id=35942352) where you develop your scaffolding prompt in a tight loop with your smol dev.
+Instead of making and maintaining specific, rigid, one-shot starters, like `create-react-app`, or `create-nextjs-app`, this is basically is or helps you make [`create-anything-app`](https://news.ycombinator.com/item?id=35942352) where you develop your scaffolding prompt in a tight loop with your smol dev.

 After the [successful initial v0 launch](https://twitter.com/swyx/status/1657578738345979905), smol developer was rewritten to be **even smol-ler**, and importable from a library!